What is Artz4Kidz?

 ART + SHARING = UNDERSTANDING + PROGRESS

-For middle and high school children who have a parent who was or is currently incarcerated, Artz4Kidz provides an online platform where you can share your artworks to catalyze XXX.
-Unlike art contest providers like Scholastic Arts & Writing Awards that measure artworks purely on creativity and other art judging criteria by art professionals, Artz4Kidz empowers XXX.
+For middle and high school children who have a parent who was or is currently incarcerated, Artz4Kidz provides an online platform where you can share your artworks to catalyze understanding and support.
+Unlike art contest providers like Scholastic Arts & Writing Awards that measure artworks purely on creativity and other art judging criteria by art professionals, Artz4Kidz empowers all children with an incarcerated parent to publish their artworks!

 Why children of those incarcerated?